Careers

 3. Student employees will not receive a pay warrant until they have completed the sign-in process, even if their weekly hours are entered by the department Timekeeper in the SOLAR Time and Labor module.

-4. After being hired into a job, a student who has not signed in within the last 18 months must complete the Sign-in Process in Human Resources (University Hall, Room 165) before the student can be identified as "Payroll Ready" in the SOLAR system.
+4. After being hired into a job, a student who has not signed in within the last 18 months must complete the Sign-in Process in Human Resources (Valera Hall, Room 165) before the student can be identified as "Payroll Ready" in the SOLAR system.

-VII.
-Payroll Forms
+Payroll Forms & Information

 1. The payroll processing for Federal Work-Study students is now conducted by the department through SOLAR.
 Any questions concerning Federal Work-Study student payroll processing, access, or training should be directed to Federal Work-Study (Ext.
 2373).

-B. When school is not in session due to semester breaks (outside of the academic semester), Student Assistants may work up to a maximum of 40 hours per week, but may not be scheduled to work overtime.
+• When school is not in session due to semester breaks (outside of the academic semester), Student Assistants may work up to a maximum of 40 hours per week, but may not be scheduled to work overtime.
 Overtime is defined as more than 40 hours per week.
 A schedule may exceed 8 hours a day provided the total for the week does not exceed 40 hours.
 The Controller's Office will not issue payments to Student Assistants in excess of 168 hours for a 21-day period, nor in excess of 176 hours for a 22-day period.

-C. When the academic semester starts in the middle of a work week it is a “split” week.
+• When the academic semester starts in the middle of a work week it is a “split” week.
 For example, when the beginning of the semester is on a Wednesday, the 1st two days of week are still in the "Break" time period can be full-time, while the remaining days of the week would be under the restriction to work half- time.

-One Example is:
+• One Example is:

-Monday = 8 hours
+• Monday = 8 hours

 Tuesday = 8 hours